Shubhradee/E-COMMERCE_FULL_STACK/README.md

 # Pre-Requisites
 * Requires installation of xampp server
+* Start the apache and MySQL ports on your xampp server (which will serve as the localhost)
-* Requires importing of the .sql file on your phpMyAdmin
+* Requires importing of the file with .sql extension on your phpMyAdmin (API link to your phpMyAdmin window -- "localhost/phpmyadmin/")
-* Use localhost/{"relative pathway of the project on your device from xampp/htdocs"} to get started
+* Browse " localhost/{relative pathway of INDEX.php file saved on your device from xampp/htdocs} " on your browser to get started